IP lookup enrichment

 - GeoIP2 Connection Type, which contains information about the connection type at that IP address.

-2. Upload the databases to a location on your cloud
+Host the databases in your cloud

 Once downloaded, take the .mmdb file(s) and upload them to a location on your cloud:

-- Amazon S3 (if running Snowplow on AWS) e.g. s3://my-private-bucket/third-party/maxmind
+- Amazon S3 (if running Snowplow on AWS) e.g.

-When the database(s) need updating in future you can simply download the latest version and overwrite this file in your storage.
+When the database(s) need updating in future you can download the latest version and overwrite this file in your storage.

 MaxMind also offer a method to download and update their databases programmatically.

-3. Configure the enrichment for your pipeline
+Configure the enrichment

-Note that to test this enrichment, you will need events with realistic IP addresses (not local ones like 192.168.0.42
+Note that to test this enrichment, you will need events with realistic IP addresses (not local ones like 192.168.0.42).

-If you are using a web browser to test your site or app, you can spoof a specific IP address using a browser plugin that sets an X-Forwarded-For
+If you are using a web browser to test your site or app, you can spoof a specific IP address using a browser plugin that sets an X-Forwarded-For header.
+For example, here are plugins for Chrome and Firefox.
+Install the plugin and set the IP address to your liking.

 Alternatively, you can set up Micro to receive external IP addresses.

-There are four possible fields you can add to the “parameters” section of the enrichment configuration JSON: “geo”, “isp”, “domain”, and “connectionType”:
+There are five possible fields you can add to the “parameters” section of the enrichment configuration JSON: “geo”, “isp”, “domain”, “connectionType”, and “asn”:

-- TheÂ
+- The

-field contains the name of the MaxMind database file. - TheÂ
+databasefield contains the name of the MaxMind database file. - The

-field contains the URI of the bucket in which the database file is found.
-This can have eitherÂhttp:
+urifield contains the URI of the bucket in which the database file is found.
+This can have eitherhttp:ors3:orgs:as the scheme and must not end with a trailing slash.

-subfield.
+Allowed database filenames are as follows.
 If the file name you provide is not one of these, the enrichment JSON will fail validation.

-ENRICHMENT PARAMETER | VALID DATABASE NAMES |
+| ENRICHMENT PARAMETER | VALID DATABASE NAMES |

 geo | "GeoLite2-City.mmdb" (free) "GeoIP2-City.mmdb" (paid) |